Semitoric families: Introduction

 The minimal helices of types (1), (2), and (3) are shown in Figure~\ref{fig:minimal}, along with related marked semitoric polygons.
 The minimal helices of type (3) depend on a single parameter $k\in\Z\setminus\{\pm 2\}$, and the coupled angular momenta system is minimal of type (3) with $k=1$.
 The new systems discussed in this paper on the $n$-th Hirzebruch surface have helix which is minimal of type (3) with parameter $k=-n+1$, hence we have every helix of type (3) with $k\leq 1$.
 In fact, one can construct the systems with $k>1$ from these, so this completes the search for all minimal helices of type (3).
 There is only one minimal helix of type (2), and the example from~\cite{HohPal} has this as its helix.
-Note that there is also a unique helix of type (1); K.~Efstathiou communicated to us that he found an example with this helix on $\mathbb{CP}^2$.
-Additionally, many semitoric polygons are associated to each helix, and to obtain all semitoric polygons associated to the minimal helices of type (3) we use scaled Hirzebruch surfaces.
-Thus, an example has been obtained for all minimal semitoric polygons of type (1), (2), and (3).
+Note that there is also a unique helix of type (1); an example with this helix on $\mathbb{CP}^2$ can be found in \cite{CDEW}.
+Thus, an example has been obtained for all minimal semitoric helices of type (1), (2), and (3).
+Additionally, many semitoric polygons are associated to each helix, and we use scaled Hirzebruch surfaces to obtain infinitely many different semitoric polygons associated to the minimal helices of type (3).